Knowledge-Augmented Reasoning Distillation for Small Language Models in Knowledge-Intensive Tasks: Implementation Details

 \section{Implementation Details}

 \paragraph{Rationale Generation}As for the teacher LLM, we employ \texttt{GPT-3.5-turbo} (ChatGPT)~\citep{ChatGPT} through the public API.
-We demonstrate the prompt we used for rationale generation in Table~\ref{tab-sup:medqa-cot} and~\ref{tab-sup:strategyqa-cot}.
-Specifically, we utilize the instruction and 5-shot examples from~\citet{GoogleClinicLLM} for MedQA-USMLE and the chain-of-thought prompt from~\citet{CoT2} for StrategyQA.
+We demonstrate the prompt we used for rationale generation in Table~\ref{tab-sup:medqa-cot},~\ref{tab-sup:strategyqa-cot}, and~\ref{tab-sup:obqa-cot}.
+Specifically, we utilize the instruction and 5-shot examples from~\citet{GoogleClinicLLM} for MedQA-USMLE, and the chain-of-thought prompt~\citet{CoT2} for StrategyQA and OpenbookQA.
 We generate multiple $l$ rationales for each training sample with the LLM.
 This allows training the small LM with a diverse set of rationales.
 Furthermore, we utilize the filtering method~\citep{RD1} to remove incorrect rationales from the training set but we use a small Flan-T5 base to filter the rationales which lead to incorrect prediction.

 \paragraph{Training} For all our experiments, we fine-tune the small language model for 3 epochs with a batch size of 32 using the AdamW optimizer~\citep{AdamW} and a learning rate of $10^{-4}$.
 Each model utilizes a maximum of 96GB GPU memory with 4 NVIDIA TITAN RTX GPUs for fine-tuning.
-In the StrategyQA experiments, we use the T5 model instead of Flan-T5 to prevent any potential information leakage from the test set, as Flan-T5 is fine-tuned on StrategyQA during instruction tuning.
-For the number of documents used for knowledge augmentation during KARD training, we set $k=1$ for both datasets; specifically, we append a single document retrieved from the retriever $\rho$ along with each training sample to construct the input for training.
+In the StrategyQA and OpenbookQA experiments, we use the T5 model instead of Flan-T5 to prevent any potential data contamination with the corresponding test set, as Flan-T5 is fine-tuned on both datasets during instruction tuning.
+For the number of documents used for knowledge augmentation during KARD training, we set $k=1$ for MedQA-USMLE and StrategyQA and $k=3$ for OpenbookQA; specifically, we append documents retrieved from the retriever $\rho$ along with each training sample to construct the input for training.
 See Tables~\ref{tab-sup:finetuning-example-medqa} and~\ref{tab-sup:finetuning-example-strategyqa} for examples of the input and output used in KARD training.
-For the train-test split of dataset, we use the official split for MedQA-USMLE~\citep{USMLE}.
+For the train-test split of dataset, we use the official split for MedQA-USMLE~\citep{USMLE} and OpenbookQA~\citep{obqa}.
 For strategyQA, we split the training set into $7:3$ ratio to build the in-house test set following~\citet{RD1}.

 \paragraph{Inference} When it comes to methods that require rationale generation, such as Chain-of-Thought and reasoning distillation, we employ a technique called self-consistency \citep{selfconsistency} during inference.
 Specifically, for each question, a model generates multiple rationales and corresponding predictions during the inference, followed by a majority voting to choose the final answer among the predictions.